underlx/disturbancesmlx/README.md

 ## Installation

 We assume you already have a [Go](https://golang.org/) development environment set up.
-This project uses [dep](https://golang.github.io/dep/) for dependency management.
-Begin by [installing dep](https://golang.github.io/dep/docs/installation.html) (it's easy).
+This project uses the Go modules support introduced in Go 1.11 for dependency management.
+To compile, just clone this repo anywhere and `go build`.

-You should then clone this repo with `go get -u github.com/underlx/disturbancesmlx`, then use `dep ensure` to download and install the right versions of the dependencies in the vendor directory.

-Create a new PostgreSQL database and use the `schema.sql` file to create its schema.
+You should then create a new PostgreSQL database and use the `schema.sql` file to create its schema.
 Edit the database connection string in `secrets-debug.json`.

-`go build`, run `disturbancesmlx` and wait for the "Scraper completed second fetch" log message to appear.
-The HTTP server should be available on localhost port 8089 by then.
+Run `disturbancesmlx` and wait for the "Scraper completed second fetch" log message to appear.
+The HTTP server should be available on localhost port 8089 by then (and the PosPlay HTTP server in port 8092).

 ## Contributing